 You can enter one or more vacancies for the advertised role.
 Click on the pencil icon to edit them.
 For each individual position, the required hire date and an additional title or comment can be added.
 Each newly created position is automatically labeled as Open.

-If the recruiting process results in the position being filled, that is, you go to the applicant profile, Create offer and then select Offer accepted, this label changes from Open to Filled.
+If the recruiting process results in the position being filled, that is, you go to the candidate profile, Create offer and then select Offer accepted, this label changes from Open to Filled.
 If you have created several vacant positions, you can decide which of them you would like to assign the selected applicant to.
 The filled position remains in your account for your records, but cannot be filled again.

 You can add the recruiting team responsible for the position in this section.
 Select the appropriate employees and allocate their areas of responsibility.